GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 gcloud beta pubsub subscriptions pull test-reader --limit 100 --auto-ack
 ```

 Deployment completion may take some time as the update agent checks in periodically and writes the updated partition.
-Progress can be monitored from the Mender Server Dashboard by clicking on in progress deployments.
+Progress can be monitored from the Mender Server Dashboard by clicking **In progress deployments**.

 ![image alt text](images/Mender-on10.png)

-Once the deployment is finished you should be able to see the deployment successful from the Mender Dashboard and the new release of the software update should be deployed on the device which can be confirmed by logging into the device and running "mender -show-artifact" should output “release-2”.
+Once the deployment is finished, you should be able to see that the deployment is successful from the Mender Dashboard, and the new release of the software update should be deployed on the device, which can be confirmed by logging into the device and running `mender -show-artifact`.
+This should output `release-2`.
 Additionally you can confirm the telemetry events are being sent by the software update by repeating the pull command:

 ```
 gcloud beta pubsub subscriptions pull test-reader --limit 100 --auto-ack